 The Rollplay Grill N Go Food Truck is a hipster parent’s dream, a 6-volt, ride-on for kids ages 2- to 5-years-old with a pop-up play kitchen and ordering counter.
-A 360-degree steering-wheel turn radius makes it easy to navigate on even the busiest imaginary city/real neighborhood street, and, once parked, Junior can get busy grilling fake burgers and dogs using all the included cooking implements and ringing you up on the truck’s cash register.
+A 360-degree steering-wheel turn radius makes the car easy to navigate on even the busiest imaginary city/real neighborhood street, and, once parked, Junior can get busy grilling fake burgers and dogs using all the included cooking implements and ringing you up on the truck’s cash register.
 Now if he could just hurry up, you’ve got a conference call in five minutes.

 Monster Jam Truck

 This spinoff of possibly the world’s most notorious monster truck has seating for two, a two-speed gearbox with forward and reverse, and, of course, ginormous wheels with distinctive monster-truck tread patterns.
 Also, engine sounds!
-The 24-volt rechargeable battery provides up to 40 minutes of ride time, while the red-eyed zombie painted on the side should intimidate the neighbor’s kids.
+The 24-volt Monster Jam Truck’s rechargeable battery provides up to 40 minutes of ride time, while the red-eyed zombie painted on the side should intimidate the neighbor’s kids.

-The Wild Thing looks like it would be equally at home in a Murder Ball sequel as it would be tooling around the driveway.
+The Power Wheels Wild Thing looks like it would be equally at home in a Murder Ball sequel as it would be tooling around the driveway.
 Its single seat fits inside an exposed metal-bar frame and is flanked by two large all-terrain wheels; dual joystick controls and a single spinning wheel in the rear allow kids to twist this thing through 360-degree turns.
 For safety, it’s got off-road traction control and includes four parent-controlled speed settings under the seat.

-If Stranger Things has you hankering for a kids’ bicycle from the past, take heart: Schwinn has rolled out a limited-production (there are only 1,400 available) version of its iconic 1971 Grey Ghost, similar to the one Mike rides in the show.
-Based on the original steel Sting-Ray frame, the Ghost rocks rising ape handles, a sprawling banana seat, and 20-inch rear tire, not to mention coaster brakes, and anachronistically named “sissy bar” for the passenger backrest.
+If Stranger Things has you hankering for a kids’ bicycle from the past, take heart: Schwinn has rolled out a limited-production (there are only 1,400 available) version of its iconic Schwinn 1971 Grey Ghost, similar to the one Mike rides in the show.
+Based on the original steel Sting-Ray frame, the Ghost kids bike rocks rising ape handles, a sprawling banana seat, and 20-inch rear tire, not to mention coaster brakes, and anachronistically named “sissy bar” for the passenger backrest.

-The tike-sized version of Luke Skywalker’s X-34 Landspeeder may not levitate, but it does have seats for two, an interactive dashboard with lighted buttons that command intergalactic sound effects, and a max cruising speed of 5mph ⏤ which makes it fast enough to outrun imaginary Storm Troopers and some real-life pets.
+The tike-sized version of Luke Skywalker’s X-34 Landspeeder from Star Wars may not levitate, but it does have seats for two, an interactive dashboard with lighted buttons that command intergalactic sound effects, and a max cruising speed of 5mph ⏤ which makes it fast enough to outrun imaginary Storm Troopers and some real-life pets.

 This upright, standing rider is essentially a Segway for kids 5-years-old and up.
 It’s got a small third wheel in front that lends additional stability to the standard tilt-motion control and steering.
 It has a 12-volt rechargeable battery and a top speed of 5 mph, perfect for your kids to spin and tilt their way around the house, or to lead their grandparents on guided tours of the neighborhood.

-If you crave the experience of putting your kid behind the wheel of a car you’ll never be able to afford, your/their chariot awaits.
+If you crave the experience of putting your kid behind the wheel of a luxury car you’ll never be able to afford, your/their chariot awaits.
 This offspring of performance-car manufacturer McLaren and toymaker Step2 is a push-powered replica of McLaren’s $189,000 coupe, complete with aggressively styled front fascia, ultra-quiet so-called “whisper wheels,” and dashboard buttons that mimic the real car’s sounds.
 Even better, you get a cup holder fixed to the push handle so you can sip your latte while your kid cruises in style.

 As much for you as it is your kids, this hybrid carrier combines the utility and safety of a double stroller with the modest thrills of a wagon.
-Not only that, it offers multiple seating arrangements: You can stash two kids up to age five (or 150 pounds) in folding seats complete with three-point harnesses.
+Not only that, the wagon offers multiple seating arrangements: You can stash two kids up to age five (or 150 pounds) in folding seats complete with three-point harnesses.
 You can pull one small child and a baby in an attached infant car seat (it comes with a locking adapter).
 Or, you could just leave the kids inside and use it to haul firewood.